 The Debt Snowball Method: How Does it Work?

-The concept behind the debt snowball method is pretty straightforward.
+The concept behind the debt snowball investment strategy method is pretty straightforward.

 By creating a plan to strategically eliminate debt one payment at a time, you’re better able to measure your progress of paying off debts.
 Then, as your debt levels decrease month after month, you’ll become more motivated to prioritize paying down debt from your real estate cash flow and even allocate extra funds each month toward reducing debt instead of increasing your expenses.